smfarzaneh/spin-relaxation-anisotropy/README.md

-# SpinRelaxationGraphene
+# spin-relaxation-anisotropy
-Spin relaxation in monolayer and bilayer graphene using tight binding model
+This is a python code that calculates spin relaxation time due to Rashba spin-orbit field in a two dimensional semiconductor with elliptic anisotropy.